-Spanish bank BBVA goes hostile in Sabadell takeover bid
+Spanish Bank BBVA Goes Hostile In Sabadell Takeover Bid

 Both have since recovered as has the wider Spanish banking sector which posted record profits in recent months, despite an exceptional windfall tax imposed by Spain's left-wing government to help households cope with soaring consumer prices.

-BBVA posted a 19 percent rise in first quarter net profits, which rose to 2.2 billion euros ($2.3 billion), up from 1.84 billion euros in the same period a year earlier.
+BBVA posted a 19 per cent rise in first-quarter net profits to 2.2 billion euros ($2.3 billion).

-Sabadell recorded first quarter net profits of 308 million euros, its highest ever quarterly figure, up 50 percent on the same period in 2023.
+Sabadell recorded first-quarter net profits of 308 million euros, its highest ever quarterly figure, up 50 per cent from a year ago.

 Spain's banking sector underwent a first wave of consolidation during the 2008 financial crisis, with the collapse of provincial savings banks which were absorbed by the bigger players.